Construction materials and fastenings, analysis and testing

 Steel and aluminum hulls may present with galvanic corrosion between dissimilar metals or electrolytic corrosion from stray current.
 Circuit testing with a silver chloride reference anode.

-Visual inspection for oxidation, pitting and cavitation damage to shafts, propellers and fittings.
+Visual inspection of oxidation, pitting and cavitation damage to shafts, propellers and fittings.